 - This symbol means: A written confirmation must be provided.
 Next to this symbol also documents are listed that can be used as an evidence.
-All (also digital) control and documentation systems which proof that the requirements are fulfilled can be used. - Q This symbol means: For criteria with this symbol, the separate document Explanations to the Guideline Agriculture Cattle Farming contains interpretation aids and suggestions as of 01.03.2024.
-It is possible that since then explanations to further criteria have been added.
+All (also digital) control and documentation systems which proof that the requirements are fulfilled can be used. - Q This symbol means: For criteria with this symbol, the separate document Explanations to the Guideline Agriculture Cattle Farming contains interpretation aids.